 Car seats are an important part of safe transportation for your child.
 They protect your child while traveling by car, but also give a lot of comforts.
 To be safe, you first need to know what kind of car seat to use for your child at what age.
 Ohio car seat law has undergone some changes recently, so let’s take a look at what’s new and what you need to know.

-Ohio car seat law
+- Ohio car seat replacement law after Accident

 Ohio Car Seat Laws